ajaychinthapalli/ajaychinthapalli/README.md

 ## Hi, I am Ajay :wave:
-I do DevOps stuff, mostly with Java DevOps/GitHub.
+I do Coding and DevOps stuff, mostly with Java DevOps/GitHub.
 I experiment with a lot of this stuff here on GitHub.

 ## About :gear:
 * Name: Ajay Chinthapalli